jackhenshaw/creditScore/README.md

   - Implemented Logistic Regression model although performance was 64% without SMOTE and 67% with SMOTE so performed worse than the NN.
   - Implemented K-Nearest Neighbours (with SMOTE) with 82% accuracy.
   - Implemented SVM model (with SMOTE) with 74% accuracy.
-  - Implemented both Decision Tree (78%) and Random Forest Classifiers (86% accuracy).
+  - Implemented both Decision Tree (78% accuracy) and Random Forest Classifiers (86% accuracy).
+  - Implemented a HistGradientBoosting Classifier (81% accuracy) after reading it might perform better than the Random Forest.
+Sadly it did not, I think for multiclass classifications this is not always true.
 - Can I use GridSearch to fine tune the Random Forest Classifier?

 ## What I've learned